 Significant negative impacts on natural environment in the operational phase are not expected.
-On the contrary, impacts in the operational phase are considered to be highly positive, as project aims at prevention of risks for environment, humans and property.
+On the contrary, impacts in the operational phase are considered to be highly positive, as project aims at prevention of risks for environment, humans and civil infrastructure.

 Construction of flood protection structures is based on the river bank regulation; it is about preventing the flooding of relatively small areas of urban zones, and at relatively shallow depths.
-Thus, the volume of the retained water that could possibly influence the natural wave retardation in the river is negligible, compared to the volume of water wave, therefore the downstream impact on other users is negligible.
+The downstream impact on other users is negligible.
 Project impacts by phases are shown in following table:

-Phase Type of impact Construction phase Soil compaction and erosion Dust emission Noise Soil and water pollution Impact on aquatic ecosystem Degradation of riparian vegetation caused by construction work Risk to people and/or animals of unfenced and unlabelled construction site Health and safety risk for workers on the construction site due to the potential land sliding Operational phase Low impact on natural environment on the project location Positive impact in terms of prevention of risks for environment, humans and property Degree of negative impact Minimum if mitigation measures are applied
+Phase Type of impact Soil compaction and erosion Construction phase Dust emission Noise Soil and water pollution Impact on aquatic ecosystem Degradation of riparian vegetation caused by construction work Risk to people and/or animals of unfenced and unlabelled construction site Health and safety risk for workers on the construction site due to the potential land sliding Operational phase Low impact on natural environment on the project location Positive impact in terms of prevention of risks for environment, humans and property Degree of negative impact Minimum if mitigation measures are applied